-- (i) directors retiring at the meeting; - (ii) anyone recommended by the directors; and - (iii) anyone nominated by a shareholder (not being the person to be nominated) in the following way:
+- (i) directors retiring at the meeting; - (ii) anyone recommended by the directors; and - (iii) anyone nominated by a shareholder (not being the person to be nominated) in the following way:-

 The shareholder must be entitled to vote at the meeting.
-He must deliver to the office not less than seven nor more than 42 days before the day of the meeting:
+They must deliver to the office not less than seven nor more than 42 days before the day of the meeting:-

-- (a) a letter stating that he intends to nominate another person for appointment as a director; and - (b) written confirmation from that person that he is willing to be appointed.
+(a) a letter stating that they intend to nominate another person for appointment as a director; and

+(b) written confirmation from that person that they are willing to be appointed.